vxunderground/ThreatIntelligenceDiscordBot/README.md

 # Getting Started
 * Step 1.
 Make a web hook.
 Not sure how to make a webhook?
 [Discord makes it easy!](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 * Step 2.
-Create the config.txt file.
-This config.txt stores when data was recently updated.
+Create the Config.txt file.
+This Config.txt stores when data was recently updated.
 If a value has a "?" this means it has never received an update and/or is a new entry.
-The configuration file path is specified at the beginning of the python script.
+By default the file is expected in the same path as the scripts.
+Change configuration_file_path in DiscordIntelBot.py if you'd like to keep it somewhere else.
 * Step 2a.
 If you'd like to monitor Telegram channels, you will need a [Telegram API Key](https://core.telegram.org/api/obtaining_api_id)
 * Step 3.
 Have internet connection
 * Step 3a.
 If you're running the Telegram channel monitor, please note it downloads images from the Telegram channel.
-Sufficient hard disk space will be required to store images
+Sufficient hard disk space will be required to store images.
+By default downloaded images are stored in the TelegramImages subfolder.
+Change download_path in TelegramIntelBot.py if you'd like to store them somewhere else.
 * Step 4.
-Run the script
+Run the scripts.
+They'll run indefinitely, so feel free to run them as services, but not as scheduled tasks.

 # Known issues
-* We did not generate a requirements.txt file, sorry.
-This will be addressed at a later period in time
 * Known issues occur when attempting to import RequestsWebhookAdapter from Discord, users noted a fix by doing either
 ```
 python3 -m pip install --force-reinstall "discord.py<=1.0.0"